 If you trade on a Decentralized (DEX) exchange, the words “Liquidity pool” or “Liquidity provider” would not be alien to you.
-If not, and you are hearing it for the first time, let us break it down for you.
+If not, and you are hearing LP Tokens for the first time, let us break it down for you.
 Liquidity allows investors to trade their assets.
 Think of it as the ability to buy and sell an asset.

 While this may sound a little intimidating, trust us, it is more on the fascinating site.
 If you are wondering how, let us take you on the journey to understand LP tokens in the crypto space and how you can use them.